-Premier League Primary Stars is asking children to create their Ultimate PE lesson with EA SPORTS.
-We are challenging pupils to get creative and come up with a lesson which they think other children will love.
+Premier League Primary Stars asked children to create their Ultimate PE lesson with EA SPORTS.
+We challenged pupils to get creative and come up with a lesson which they think other children will love.
 With a bit of help from a Premier League footballer, the winning group will have the opportunity to create their lesson using motion capture technology – the same technology used to create the movements of players in games such as FIFA 19!

-We’d like pupils to work in a group of 4-6 to plan their Ultimate PE Lesson.
+• work in a group of 4-6 to plan their Ultimate PE Lesson

-Final lesson plans should appeal to other pupils aged 7-11.
+Final lesson plans needed to appeal to other pupils aged 7-11.
 When planning their lesson, groups will need to consider things such as:

 Be ambitious – work hard and never give up on their goals